Requirements to be a priest

 The daily life of a seminarian

-In one word: intense, but also full of life.
+In a word: intense, but also full of life.

-The demands of the priesthood are great, which is why formation is rigorous… but amid study and prayer there is time to live together, laugh and share as brothers.
+The demands of the priesthood are great, which is why the formation is rigorous… but in the midst of study and prayer there is time to live together, laugh, and share as brothers.

 -